princeofverry/princeofverry/README.md

 ## Other Common Github Profile Sections
 <!-- 👩‍💻 I'm currently working on... -->

-🧠 I'm currently learning flutter
+🧠 I'm currently learning Next JS

 <!-- 👯‍♀️ I'm looking to collaborate on... -->